Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 Recall that a fungible token is one which is indistinguishable from another token of the same type.
-For example, a US $1 bank note is indistinguishable from any other US $1 bank note (for the purposes of swapping the bank note for goods, services, or other tokens, at least).
+For example, a US $1 bank note is indistinguishable from any other US $1 bank note (for the purposes of using the bank note to pay for goods, services, or other tokens, at least).

-The `Zilliqa Reference Contracts <https://github.com/Zilliqa/ZRC>`_ library offers specifications and reference implementations of commonly used contract types, and the `ZRC-2
+The `Zilliqa Reference Contracts <https://github.com/Zilliqa/ZRC>`_ library offers specifications and reference implementations of commonly used contract types, and the `ZRC2
 <https://github.com/Zilliqa/ZRC/blob/master/zrcs/zrc-2.md>`_ standard
 specifies a standard for fungible tokens, which we will use for this example.
 We will not go into detail about how the token contract